All About Municipal Firefighters

 Related Job Titles for this Occupation:

 There were about 327,300 jobs for Municipal Firefighter in 2016 (in the United States).
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,600 new jobs for Municipal Firefighter by 2026.
-There will be an estimated 24,300 positions for Municipal Firefighter per year.
+Due to new job openings and attrition, there will be an average of 24,300 job openings in this field each year.

 The states with the most job growth for Municipal Firefighter are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.